Hayling Island: Sport and leisure

-In summer 2010, the Hayling Island Sailing Club hosted the 2010 World Laser Standard Senior and Junior Championships (27 August – 5 September).
-The Senior championship was won by Australian Tom Slingsby, whilst Dane Thorbjoern Schierup won the Junior competition.
+One of the most significant was ILCA 7 World Championship which was an Olympic level regatta won by Australian Tom Slingsby, whilst Dane Thorbjoern Schierup won the Junior competition.
 Today it is home to many different types of sailing, including a growing Fireball fleet.

 Because of the island's popularity for water activities, there are two lifeboat services: Hayling Island Lifeboat Station, run by the RNLI, and Hayling Island Rescue Service, an independent service run by retired RNLI helmsman Frank Dunster.

 The island hosts one of the few active Real Tennis courts in the UK.
 Founded in 1911, Seacourt Tennis club is one of only a handful in the UK where it is possible to play every recognised racquet sport.
 The racquets court itself was opened by Sir Colin Cowdrey.

 Seacourt Tennis Club also hosts a weekly fencing club featuring all ages, levels and weapons.